Civic Engagement Minor

 - Theory-based course (4 credits)

 These courses introduce students to the theories that underlie productive civic engagement.

 Earning the Civic Engagement Minor

-In order to be admitted to the Civic Engagement minor, student must meet with the minor advisor and complete a minor declaration form.
+To be admitted to the Civic Engagement minor, students must meet with the minor advisor and complete a minor declaration form.
 The advisor orients students to the minor and provides consultation throughout the program.
-All of the minor courses should be taken at the Metropolitan State University, and approved by the program advisor.
-The College of Individualized Studies notifies students' advisors when the minor is complete.
+All of the minor courses should be taken at the Metropolitan State University, and approved by the minor advisor.
+The College of Individualized Studies notifies students' academic advisors when the minor is complete.
 The minor is recorded on students' transcripts.